 Or contact Brooke to organise a drop off or pickup.

 Weekly sewing bees are held at our sewing centre at the back of The Summit Hall, The Summit.
-People are welcome to come between 10am to 2pm.
+People are welcome to come anytime between 10am to 2pm.
 A spread of hours allows for volunteers to stay a little or the whole time.
 We encourage you to bring your own water bottle and any snacks or food to keep you going.
 Tea, coffee, milk and biscuits are supplied.
 Please note sewing skills are not essential.
 There are plenty of non-sewing jobs.
 A positive attitude and a desire to help is most important in our volunteers.
 If you’d like to learn how to sew we can certainly show you all the sewing skills needed.

 The Border Post coverage